ZeynepKURI/Classifying-fish/README.md

 ## 4. F1-Score
 F1-Score is a metric that provides a balance between precision and recall.
 It is useful when both precision and recall are important.

+## 5. Confusion Matrix
+The confusion matrix visualizes the model's correct and incorrect predictions for each class.
+It helps to understand the strengths and weaknesses of the model.

 ## Results
 - An accuracy of %X was achieved on the validation set, demonstrating the model's effectiveness in classifying fish species.